BROOKLYN, QUEENS, NY

 The OU1 Remedial Investigation (RI) commenced in July 2011 and is focused on a study area defined in the Consent Order as the waters and sediments of Newtown Creek.
 Fieldwork for the RI was conducted in two phases under the oversight of EPA to determine the nature and extent of contamination at the site.
 The Phase 1 work, which included surveys of physical and ecological characteristics of Newtown Creek, as well as sampling of surface water, surface sediments, subsurface sediments and air, began in February 2012 and was completed in March 2013.
 The Phase 2 work began in May 2014 and was completed in 2017 .
 The Phase 2 RI work includes, but is not limited to, further delineation of surface sediments, subsurface sediments and surface water, as well as the investigation of non-aqueous phase liquid, groundwater and other sampling in support of the human health and ecological risk assessments, such as biota sampling.
 An additional phase of fieldwork for the Feasibility Study (FS), including ebullition studies and further NAPL delineation, began in Spring 2017 and was completed in Spring 2019.
 The Respondents are also developing models that will assist, during the FS phase of the RI/FS, in evaluating remedial alternatives.

 For OU2, a focused feasibility study (FFS) is currently being prepared by NYCDEP, with EPA oversight.
 The objective of the FFS is to evaluate the impacts of hazardous substances released and anticipated to be released to the Study Area from CSO discharges under current and reasonably anticipated future flow conditions as identified in the Combined Sewer Overflow Long Term Control Plan (LTCP) for Newtown Creek, which was approved by the New York State Department of Environmental Conservation in June 2018.
-Upon completion of the FFS, in fall 2019 EPA anticipates releasing a Proposed Plan outlining its preferred approach for addressing CSO discharges to the Creek.
+A focused feasibility study (FFS) for OU2 was conducted by NYCDEP, with EPA oversight and the report was completed in November 2019.
+EPA released a Proposed Plan announcing the preferred remedy on November 21, 2019.
+The public comment period for this Proposed Plan closes on December 23, 2019.

 A number of Potentially Responsible Parties (PRPs) have been named for the site.
 The first group, called the Performing PRP Respondents, have all signed a 2011 Administrative Order on Consent to conduct the Remedial Investigation and Feasibility Study for the Site.
 These Respondents include The City of New York, BP America, Inc., The Brooklyn Union Gas Company (d/b/a National Grid), ExxonModbil Oil Corporation, Phelps Dodge Refining Corporation (now Part of Freeport McMoRan, Inc.) and Texaco, Inc. (now part of Chevron Corporation).